bor0/misc/README.md

 2. General interesting rules about design, technology, business, and life.
 3. Interesting observations on how leaders should lead.
 4. A mix of story telling and psychological observations.
+5. Historical overview of how the concept Props as Types was developed (e.g. forall n, n + 0 = 0 : Prop.)

 Boro Sitnikovski